-With the help of targeted and personalized communication efforts, public health leaders can influence health behaviors.
-Public health leaders across the United States are realizing the power of targeted public health campaigns to get the right message to the right person at the right time.
+With the help of targeted and personalised communication efforts, public health leaders can influence health behaviours.
+Public health leaders across the United States are realising the power of targeted public health campaigns to get the right message to the right person at the right time.
 For years, “the golden rule” was to treat others the way you want to be treated.
 Today, it is being replaced by what many are referring to as “the platinum rule”—treat others the way they want to be treated.
 This rings true for public health communications as well, where health entities are increasingly looking to craft their communication content based on their audience’s needs instead of dictating the campaign’s messaging uniformly.

-Consider how one nonprofit organization addressed the challenge of unintended pregnancy among Black and Hispanic teenagers in Syracuse, New York.
-Rather than building billboards at bus stops or placing pamphlets in the school nurse’s office, The Public Good Projects (PGP)—a public health nonprofit specializing in large-scale social change—recruited local young women to discuss the challenges they encountered while trying to access information about reproductive health.
+Consider how one nonprofit organisation addressed the challenge of unintended pregnancy among Black and Hispanic teenagers in Syracuse, New York.
+Rather than building billboards at bus stops or placing pamphlets in the school nurse’s office, The Public Good Projects (PGP)—a public health nonprofit specialising in large-scale social change—recruited local young women to discuss the challenges they encountered while trying to access information about reproductive health.
 After conducting focus group discussions with more than 30 young women, PGP learned that participants preferred consulting a confidential, trusted “friend” who could address their questions.
 In collaboration with focus group participants, PGP co-developed a chatbot from scratch, with participants weighing in on the chatbot’s gender, appearance, features, as well as its name: “Layla.”4

 Because “Layla” was created with input from the target audience, she does not sound like a typical public service announcement.
 She introduces herself like this:

 Hey girl!
 I’m Layla.
-Consider me your new best friend with all the deets about those uncomfortable topics like birth control, sex, and STDs.
+Consider me your new best friend with all the deets about those uncomfortable topics like birth control, sex and STDs.
 You know, the stuff you’re not exactly running home to talk to mom about ...
 Have any questions for me?
 I’m listening!

 Instead of searching the web or having a potentially awkward conversation with an adult, adolescents can connect with a savvy digital confidante who offers responses to sexual health questions.
-“Layla” uses artificial intelligence (AI), or intelligence generated by machines, and natural language processing, a subset of AI, so teens can type in their questions online and get an immediate reply.
+“Layla” uses artificial intelligence (AI), or intelligence generated by machines and natural language processing, a subset of AI, so teens can type in their questions online and get an immediate reply.
 Since its launch, “Layla” has received more than 4,000 unique messages related to contraception or sexual health.
-The campaign content was displayed online over two million times, suggesting wide sharing and viewing of its content, and the campaign generated almost 33,000 unique audience interactions with the campaign, known as engagements.5
+The campaign content was displayed online over two million times, suggesting wide sharing and viewing of its content and the campaign generated almost 33,000 unique audience interactions with the campaign, known as engagements.5

-The “Layla’s Got You” campaign shows the power of combining digital technologies with human-centered design, a marketing method that involves incorporating audiences in all steps of the design process, to engage audiences.
+The “Layla’s Got You” campaign shows the power of combining digital technologies with human-centred design, a marketing method that involves incorporating audiences in all steps of the design process, to engage audiences.
 Our research found that public health campaign strategies such as these, with digital at the center, can increase the efficiency of communications and outreach.
 (To know more about the research methodology, see sidebar “About the research.”)
-Moreover, such digital-first campaigns typically cost substantially less to reach a target audience when compared to television, radio, or print advertising, often making them compelling options for public health leaders with resource constraints.6 In 2018, advertisers paid an average US$17.50 CPM (cost per every thousandth person reached) for cable television ads, while national broadcast ads averaged US$32 CPM, and digital ads cost just US$2.80 CPM, representing significant savings.7
+Moreover, such digital-first campaigns typically cost substantially less to reach a target audience when compared to television, radio, or print advertising, often making them compelling options for public health leaders with resource constraints.6 In 2018, advertisers paid an average US$17.50 CPM (cost per every thousandth person reached) for cable television ads, while national broadcast ads averaged US$32 CPM and digital ads cost just US$2.80 CPM, representing significant savings.7

 Another advantage of digital campaigns is the ability to interpret audience reactions in real time and assess outcomes on an ongoing basis.
-Digital campaigns allow for a two-way conversation between the trusted messenger and its audiences, creating ample opportunity for continually improving campaigns based on audience behavior.
+Digital campaigns allow for a two-way conversation between the trusted messenger and its audiences, creating ample opportunity for continually improving campaigns based on audience behaviour.

-It’s not that organizations don’t realize the importance of using technology in public health campaigns.
+It’s not that organisations don’t realise the importance of using technology in public health campaigns.
 They do.
 Several US public health agencies use digital tools and technologies to support their traditional strategies for public health campaigns, using social media or text messages to “get the message out.”
 However, few public health campaigns have exploited the full potential that emerging technologies have to offer.
-Many organizations have plenty to do to reach the pinnacle of the campaign maturity curve, (figure 1).
+Many organisations have plenty to do to reach the pinnacle of the campaign maturity curve, (figure 1).
 The more they advance along this journey, the greater can be their gains in terms of campaign efficiency (measured by the breadth of a campaign’s reach and its scalability) and effectiveness (captures the probability of achieving desired outcomes).

 Public health leaders will be familiar with the phrase, “know thy audience.”
 It may be no surprise, then, that defining audience groups, or segmenting, can help derive deeper insights.
 But what is important is how you segment an audience.
-In the past, campaign strategists often segmented audiences based on demographic characteristics such as age, gender, race, and marital status.
-Today, there is more to segmenting than that: Modern campaigns are grouping audiences based on behavior.
+In the past, campaign strategists often segmented audiences based on demographic characteristics such as age, gender, race and marital status.
+Today, there is more to segmenting than that: Modern campaigns are grouping audiences based on behaviour.

 Today’s audience consists of a smartphone-using, smartwatch-wearing population.
-Thanks to these devices, digital data can provide campaign strategists with an opportunity to know their audience better while also understanding patterns in their lifestyles, habits, and beliefs.
+Thanks to these devices, digital data can provide campaign strategists with an opportunity to know their audience better while also understanding patterns in their lifestyles, habits and beliefs.

 Emerging technologies such as AI can help.
 Working with campaign strategists, public health leaders can use AI and text mining for social listening, a marketing approach that helps them “listen to” who is discussing an issue, who is socially influential, what they are saying about it, as well as where—digitally and geographically—the conversation is happening.
 With the help of these technologies, strategists can even interpret the sentiments behind online health discussions and identify the target audience for a campaign.8 It is, however, important to ensure that fears of individual-level data being misused are allayed (see sidebar, “Addressing data privacy concerns”).

 Participants online are often wary of sharing their personal information if they are unsure how it will be used.
-A 2020 survey by the Pew Research Center stated that approximately 64% of Americans are somewhat or very concerned about government collection of their personal data, and only 4% understand what the government does with their data.9
+A 2020 survey by the Pew Research Center stated that approximately 64% of Americans are somewhat or very concerned about government collection of their personal data and only 4% understand what the government does with their data.9

 For a successful data-backed campaign, strategists should ensure audience privacy will not be compromised.
 Here are some considerations:

-Research shows how machine learning (a subset of AI) can help identify the target audience for a public health campaign by interpreting social media conversations.12 For instance, researchers at the University of Pittsburgh attempted to identify people with mixed sentiments toward hookah tobacco smoking (HTS) for a public health campaign aimed at HTS prevention.
+Research shows how machine learning (a subset of AI) can help identify the target audience for a public health campaign by interpreting social media conversations.12 For instance, researchers at the University of Pittsburgh attempted to identify people with mixed sentiments towards hookah tobacco smoking (HTS) for a public health campaign aimed at HTS prevention.
 Given that it’s difficult to manually identify an audience with mixed or ambivalent attitudes, the researchers used sentiment analysis on more than 500,000 HTS-related tweets that these individuals had put out on the Twitter platform from January to June 2016 and applied machine learning to check for users posting both positive and negative tweets (indicating ambivalence) about HTS.

 People with mixed sentiments typically displayed one of the following characteristics: 1) had tried HTS only a few times, 2) were against HTS but visited lounges, 3) had lots of peers who used hookah, 4) made conscious efforts to quit HTS, or 5) acknowledged negative effects but still supported HTS.
 The algorithms made it easier to identify specific audience segments that public health officials could target in potential campaigns focused on HTS cessation.13

 A story from the Netherlands demonstrates how such segmentation can be a game changer for public health campaigns.
 As part of its broader vaccine hesitancy campaign, the Netherlands Center for Media and Health used text mining on more than 10,000 vaccination-related tweets to identify online communities sharing like-minded beliefs on the subject.
-A total of seven online subgroups were identified: Dutch media, anti-establishment, health, nucleus, alternative media, farmers and vets, and Flemish media.18
+A total of seven online subgroups were identified: Dutch media, anti-establishment, health, nucleus, alternative media, farmers and vets and Flemish media.18